godzilla-reject/Mage-Metal_Backup/General Rules/Character Mechanics Overview.md

 ^83a377

 ### General Proficiencies
+These proficiencies are for abilities that all Mage-Pilots will need, and are therefore, not really optional.
 >[!column]- ### **Perception:**
 >> [!note] #### *Description*
 >> Perception is how well a character is trained at spotting subtle details, as well as a measure of reaction speed.